-- Has support of 14 types of crypto wallets
+- Has the support of 14 types of crypto wallets

-- Buyers can resell their NFTs, and the original miner can earn a good amount in royalty.
+- Buyers can sell NFTs, and the original miner can earn a good amount in royalty.

 Cons of OpenSea

-- When compared to other sites, such as Rarible, which provide up to 50% royalties, 10% is a low royalty.
+- Compared to other sites, such as Rarible, which provides up to 50% royalties, 10% is a low royalty.

 - There is currently no support for fiat currencies such as the USD.

-Rarible also has the first-ever regulatory crypto in the NFT realm, It is referred to as $RARI.
-It is quite simple to earn $RARI; all you have to do is interact on the Rarible.
+Rarible also has the first-ever regulatory crypto in the NFT realm, and It is referred to as $RARI.
+It is pretty simple to earn $RARI; you must interact on the Rarible.

 That’s all.
-This implies that if you purchase, sell, or trade NFTs on Rarible, you will receive $RARI tokens for your involvement, which will be paid out weekly.
+This implies that if you purchase, selling NFTs, or trade NFTs on Rarible, you will receive $RARI tokens for your involvement, which will be paid weekly.

 Pros of Rarible

-- As an artist, you can pick up to 50% of future income.
+- You can pick up to 50% of your future income as an artist.

-- Beginner friendly marketplace with clean and easy User Interface
+- Beginner-friendly marketplace with a clean and easy User Interface

-- It is really simple to create and sell NFTs.
+- It is really simple to create and selling NFTs.